ebarinia/CapstoneServer/README.md

 Full-Stack web application with a client-server architecture consisting on a REST API that handles client requests and connects to a PostgreSQL database to store data.

 For the front-end, we have built our application with React and SassyCSS.
 Additionally, we are also using Firebase real-time database and storage in order to store our images and new account details.

-Firebase is also used for Authentication/Authorisation, as well as for the live-chat (with the use of Snapshots).
+One of the standout features we've implemented is the live-chat functionality, seamlessly integrated using Snapshots within Firebase.
+This facilitates real-time communication, enabling our users to engage effortlessly.

+This tech stack fusion enables us to deliver a seamless, secure, and feature-rich application, ensuring optimal performance and user satisfaction at every turn.

 ## How to get started?